 - Multilingual learners are assisted with articulation and blending

 Phonics, Reading, and Me has multiple thematic units which allow students to build deeper reading knowledge and vocabulary about a variety of topics while enhancing phonics and word study skills.

 PHONEMIC AWARENESS — Focus in grades K–1

 - Oral language through small group and partner conversations

 As students combine their decoding skills with sight-word recognition, they are building reading fluency.

-Every lesson has a brief warm-up with phonemic awareness that leads into phonics instruction.
-Teachers will provide a model for words and sounds that children will hear and say.
+Every lesson has a brief warm-up on phonemic awareness that leads into phonics instruction.
+Teachers provide a model for words and sounds that children hear and say.

-Children strengthen their automaticity when they encounter high-frequency words in the program’s texts.
+Children strengthen their reading automaticity when they encounter high-frequency words in the program’s texts.

 Automatic Word Recognition

-Automatic word recognition is important to ensure that children can read sight words effortlessly, whether they learned words by decoding or by recognizing parts they know when they read.
+Automatic word recognition is important to ensure that children can read sight words effortlessly, whether they learn words by decoding or by recognizing parts when reading.